 Capital grant operation Payment rate Allowances Construction of Forest Road £25.80 per linear meter Up to 30 metres/ha of woodland creation (cap of 1,500 metres/application) Construction of Lay-bys, Turning Areas or Loading Bays £6.60 per square metre Application eligibility criteria For the Sheep and Trees grant package, you must be an upland livestock farmer with sheep being a key part of the farm.
-Land within the CSGN area is eligible for either the Central Scotland Green Network (CSGN) contribution or the forest infrastructure grant but not both grants.
 Your application and proposed work must comply with the UK Forestry Standard.
 You must have an approved Forest Plan for woodland areas of 100 hectares or more, unless in exceptional circumstances a Management Plan is deemed suitable.
 You must conclude any relevant requirements such as Environmental Impact Assessment (EIA) or prior notification before submitting your application - see Associated permissions and approvals section below.
 Land ownership You must own or lease the land.